 While collecting evidence, the instructor is encouraged to seek guidance from the Undergraduate Chair, Head, or appropriate department delegate concerning matters relating to departures from academic integrity, and from the Coordinator of Dispute Resolution Mechanisms concerning university policy and procedure.
 When discussing possible departures from academic integrity, the instructor should ensure that the student’s identity remains confidential, pending a finding of departure from academic integrity.

-An instructor who identifies a possible departure from academic integrity must fill out the Notice of Investigation Form [PDF].
+An instructor who identifies a possible departure from academic integrity must fill out the Notice of Investigation Form.
 Completing the form supplies the student with all of the information required by the Regulations, including:

-Instructors are advised to email the student advising them that a Notice of Investigation is being mailed to their local address (obtained from SOLUS) and that a response is expected within 10 days.
+Instructors are advised to email the student at their Queen's email account and advise them that a response is expected within 10 days.

 Within 10 days of receiving the notice of investigation, the student must make an initial response to the instructor, either to schedule a meeting or to indicate that he/she does not wish to meet and will provide a written response.
 If the student wishes to meet, the instructor should ask who else, if anyone, will accompany the student.
 If the student appears with legal counsel without prior notice, the instructor should re-schedule the meeting and contact the University solicitor for legal support.